Guide To Emergency Preparedness

 Long term food storage usually consists of:

-Only foods that are suitable for long term storage should be stored.
-These foods are generally dry with no oils.
-Some of the best foods to store are hard wheat, rolled oats, pasta, white rice, beans (pinto, black, lentils, lima, garbanzo), potato flakes, steel ground yellow cornmeal, sugar, and salt.
-Avoid whole wheat, stone ground cornmeal, brown rice or any foods that have not had their natural oils or germ removed.
 If you store whole grains you'll need to mill your grains into flour.
 Most people seem to really like the "Country Living grain mill".
 If buying bulk grains, beans, etc. from a farm or factory, be sure the food does not contain chemicals and is safe for human consumption.
 After a few years you may want to begin rotating your stored foods to ensure they get used before going bad.
 Rotate your food storage using the "first in, first out" process.
-Some beans are poisonous if not cooked properly (especially kidney beans).
+Some beans are poisonous if not cooked properly (especially kidney beans and soy beans).
 The poisonous compounds can be deactivated by boiling beans for ten minutes.
 Cooking at lower temperatures (in slow cookers and crock pots) can increase the amount of poisonous compounds.

-If you decide to pack your own food in sealed containers, you'll need to include an oxygen absorber to... absorb oxygen.
+If you decide to store food in mylar bags or buckets, you'll need to include oxygen absorbers to... absorb oxygen.
 Without oxygen the oils in the food can't oxidize and turn rancid, and aerobic bacteria and fungi can't grow.
 Bugs will also be killed.
 Some items like salt and sugar do not need an oxygen absorber, unless you want them to turn into bricks.

 You'll need the correct size of oxygen absorber packet for your containers.
 If your packet is too small, it won't absorb all the oxygen in the container.
-It's much better to use a packet that's too big.
+It's much better to use oxygen absorbers that are too big.
 Oxygen absorbers are sized by cubic centimeter (cc) of oxygen they can absorb.
 Common sizes are 100cc, 300cc, 500cc, 1,000cc and 2,000cc.
 After filling a container, some foods will leave more air space than others.
 On average foods will fill about 63% of the container.
 Assuming the contents fill 63% (37% remaining air) and the container will be 90% full and air contains 21% oxygen; here's a good estimate of the required absorber for various containers:

 Use the following formula to calculate the approximate oxygen volume in a container after being filled with food: